ColoredCow/portal/docs/prerequisites.md

   - [Laravel Blade Snippets for Blade files](https://marketplace.visualstudio.com/items?itemName=onecentlin.laravel-blade)
   - [Prettier - for JS, CSS, HTML files](https://prettier.io/)

+### 6.Automated Testing :computer:

 ## Learning :book:

 There are some topics and tools you need to know to prior to work in portal so please make sure to check this out.

 ### 1. Version Control System :computer: